These Towns Make the Jersey Shore a Can't-Miss Summer Destination

 America's oldest seaside resort town is a delightful blast from the past

 You’ll feel like you’ve entered a time warp when you reach the “crown jewel” of the Jersey Shore.
 Horse-drawn carriages and trolleys fill the streets of this stately go-to vacation spot in Jersey.
-Sip a cocktail at The Brown Room, Cape May's first legal, post-Prohibition cocktail bar, or stop by the tasting room at Cape May Brewing Company before taking a historic ghost tour.
+Stop by the tasting room at Cape May Brewing Company before taking a historic ghost tour.
 Hit the brick-paved streets to check out the open-air Washington Street Mall, filled with one-of-a-kind gifts and sweet treats by Louisa’s Chocolate Bar, which has been serving farm-to-table dishes since 1980.
-Or just relax on one of Cape May’s gorgeous beaches, like the Cove, a laid-back spot where you might even spy a dolphin taking a leap.
+Or just relax on one of Cape May’s gorgeous beaches like the Cove, a laid-back spot where you might even spy a dolphin taking a leap.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.